-Best alternatives to paper towels
+Best alternatives to paper towels and napkins

 Best alternatives to plastic wrap

 Plastic wrap is a workhorse in any kitchen, but if you’re trying to cut out plastic, you’ll want to find a more sustainable option.
 Preston opts for a set of reusable bowl covers that have elasticized edges that allow each cover to fit snugly around a bowl.
 They can also be wiped down or laundered.
 Her favorite covers, from Etsy, are currently unavailable, but these well-reviewed covers on Amazon are very similar — and cost a fraction of her favorite’s price.

 For those looking for a microwave-safe bowl cover, Preston recommends one made out of silicone.
 “Silicone is inert, so you don’t have to worry about leaching.
 It’ll keep the splatters from coming up and keep heat in there, too.”
 This set includes five covers ranging in size from 4 inches to 12 inches in diameter, so you could theoretically cover everything from a small cup to a large mixing bowl.

 This similar set of reusable silicone lids comes recommended by Haley Boyd, the founder of shoe company Marais USA and another proponent of a zero-waste lifestyle.
 “These covers are great because they’re not so size-specific,” she told us when we spoke to her about the products she can’t live without.
 “If the lid is a little bit bigger than the bowl, it doesn’t matter.”
 She likes that they’re multi-use, noting that you can “just plop one on top of your bowl before sticking it in the fridge, cook on the stove top with one instead of using a regular lid,” and that “they can even go in the oven.”